 - Solar charger to power your cellphone in an emergency

 How to talk to your kids and Scouts

 Richard offers this sound advice:

 I want everybody to know that they need to have the conversation with their kids, and it doesn’t have to be real hard, but, make sure their kids know who to call in an emergency, where to meet up.
-It’s September, your child may be at a school.
-Do they know where to meet you if something is happening in the community?

 I’m a big fan of the Go Kit, having a backpack ready that you can just pick up and evacuate with.
 I always say: what do you have packed, where are we going to meet, and who are you going to call?